mth/yeti/doc/reference.rst

 TODO scoping etc. That's a lot of to explain.

-Yeti has a variant of let-bound polymorphism similarly to ML-family languages.
+Yeti has a variant of let-bound polymorphism similar to ML-family languages.
-The let-bound polymorphism is applies when a created value binding has a type with variables (either a type variable by itself or a polymorphic composite type), and such binding is used.
+The let-bound polymorphism applies when a created value binding has a type with variables (either a type variable by itself or a polymorphic composite type), and such binding is used.
 Polymorphic composite types include all open variant and record types (even if the only type variable in the type is the